Click here to view a map inclusive of all new developments listed below.

 - Kiln & Co.
 Pottery — Lake Anne Plaza, 1631 Washington Plaza N.

-- Ravel Dance Studio is moving from North Point Village Center to The Spectrum in January 2018
+- Ravel Dance Studio has moved from North Point Village Center to The Spectrum